Slate of New Mexico regulatory candidates sparks concern

 “Unfortunately, all that will cease to exist,” he said, fearing that the newly appointed board will be out of touch with the majority of New Mexicans.

-Ahtza Dawn Chavez, the executive director of the NAVA Education Project and NM Native Vote, said a call by advocates for Native Americans to apply resulted in a few applications being submitted.
+Ahtza Dawn Chavez, the executive director of the group Naeva, said a call by advocates for Native Americans to apply resulted in a few applications being submitted.
 Only one — attorney Joseph Little — is among the finalists.

-She said a Native voice on the commission is a must and she hopes the governor makes the right choice.
+She said a Native voice on the commission is a must, and she hopes the governor makes the right choice.

 “It would be pretty disastrous for a regulation commission not to have an understanding of the communities that they are affecting,” Chavez said.
 “These are marginalized, disenfranchised communities.”